lnam8/FF-Momentum-Calculator/README.md

 This is not the typical docker run command, but it is imperative to be able to use the streamlit deployed app.

-The terminal will tell you to view the streamlit app in your browser at `http://0.0.0.0:8501`, but entering `localhost:8501` in your browser will be sufficient.
+The terminal will tell you to view the streamlit app in your browser at `http://0.0.0.0:8501`, but you SHOULD USE `localhost:8501` in your browser.